GClunies/reflekt/README.md

 -->

 # Reflekt
-Reflekt is a command line tool (CLI) allowing users to **automagically template dbt packages modeling and documenting all the events in tracking plans from their Analytics Governance tool,** which can be easily consumed by a dbt project.
+Reflekt allows users to automagically model and document the events from a tracking plan in their Analytics Governance tool, bundling it all up in a ready to consume dbt package.
 Each Reflekt dbt package includes:
 - A dbt [source](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in the warehouse where raw event data is loaded.
 - A dbt [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for each event in the tracking plan.
 Ready for consumption or further modeling.
-- A dbt [doc](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) entry for every model in the package, pulling information directly from the tracking plan.
-Your dbt docs *reflekt* your tracking plan.
-The data team and the business always know what your tables and columns mean.
+- A dbt [doc](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) entry for every model in the package, pulling information *directly from the tracking plan*.
+The data team and the business always know what your models and columns mean.

-Reflekt integrates with you Analytics Governance tool (e.g. [Segment Protocols](https://segment.com/docs/protocols/), [Avo](https://www.avo.app/)), Customer Data Platform (e.g. [Segment](https://segment.com/)), cloud data warehouse (e.g. [Snowflake](https://www.snowflake.com/)), and [dbt](https://www.getdbt.com/).
+Reflekt integrates with the tracking plans in your Analytics Governance tool (e.g. [Segment Protocols](https://segment.com/docs/protocols/), [Avo](https://www.avo.app/)), the raw events in your Data Warehouse (e.g. [Snowflake](https://www.snowflake.com/)), and [dbt](https://www.getdbt.com/).

 ![reflekt-architecture](/docs/reflekt-arch-flow.jpg)

-Reflekt's dbt package templater is powered by its ability to define tracking plans as `code`, making them an extensible artifact, similar to how tools leverage dbt's `manifest.json`.
+Reflekt defines tracking plans as `code`, making them an extensible artifact for downstream use cases - like templating dbt packages.
+This is similar to how other tools leverage dbt's `manifest.json`.

 **!!!
 DEMO VIDEO GOES HERE !!!**

 By defining tracking plans as code, they can be developed and managed using software engineer principles (version control, development branches, pull requests, reviews, and CI/CD).
-This is particularly useful for Segment Protocols users - see the docs on using [using Reflekt + Segment Protocols](#reflekt--segment-protocols) for details.
+This is particularly useful for Segment Protocols users - see the docs on [using Reflekt + Segment Protocols](#using-reflekt--segment-protocols) for details.

 ## Getting Started
 - [Docs](docs/DOCUMENTATION.md/#reflekt-docs)